Xlendi

-Xlendi is an urban village located in the south-west of the island of Gozo, Malta.
+Xlendi is an urban village in the southwest of the island of Gozo, Malta.
 It is bordered by the villages of Munxar, Fontana, and Kerċem.
-The village is administered by the Munxar Local Council, but it has its own coat of arms and motto.
+The village is administered by the Munxar Local Council, but has its own coat of arms and motto.
 Since March 2010, Xlendi has had a five-member "mini council" responsible for managing local activities and affairs.

 Etymology

 The name Xlendi is of Byzantine origin.
-It is derived from a galley of that period, the Shilandi, which was wrecked along the coast near the mouth of the bay and rediscovered in the 1960s.
-The wreck has since become a popular diving site.
+It is said to derive from a galley, the Shilandi, which was wrecked along the coast near the mouth of the bay and rediscovered in the 1960s.
+The wreck has since become a diving site.

 Historical places

-Punic Tombs
+Punic tombs

-Tombs dating from the Punic–Byzantine period have been discovered in Xlendi, some at St. Simon Point (beneath St. Simon Street) and others in Xlendi Valley.
-The port was also used by the Romans, as the surrounding cliffs provided protection from strong winds.
+Tombs dating from the Punic–Byzantine period have been discovered in Xlendi, some at St. Simon Point, beneath St. Simon Street, and others in Xlendi Valley.
+The port was used by the Romans, as the surrounding cliffs provided protection from strong winds.
 The bay contains a reef that has caused numerous shipwrecks, leaving a significant number of Roman amphorae on the seabed.